 Are you curious about the food in North Korea?
 Well, this was one of the most asked questions about my experiences in North Korea.
 If words like bibimbap, kimchi, tteok, samgyeopsal ring any bells then you are almost there with the answer.
 No, there’s no such thing as communist food and the North Koreans eat Korean food.
 Like in most Asian food culture, the Korean cuisine is largely based on rice, vegetables, and meats.
+For the best food and drinks, visit this website.
 With influence and traditions that date back to their nomadic days, their cuisine is a fusion of local Korean and southern Manchuria.
 Traditional Korean meals are noted for the number of side dishes or known as Banchan that is accompanied by fragrant steamed rice.
 Flavours and ingredients vary by province.
+You will get the best recipes on this page.

 Their love for steamboats, barbecue and bibimbaps are the same as their southern brothers.
 They also share the exact same love for their kimchi.
 Almost every single meal, you’ll see this plate of kimchi staring back at you.